 The top drawing here, is a drawing of a double figure of 8, as seen from inside my head.
 You can see why I think of this as a "train set you got for Christmas".

-The second drawing is one that was sent to me later by Chrystal, of a double figure of 8, as seen from inside her head.
+her head.
 Read the comments section for more about these pictures.
 Basically, I think Chrystal's wins, so the following comments will serve merely as a whimsical historical perspective on the issue, but which helped me understand a lot.

-In my picture, you can see that no one walks around anyone because there is no one standing inside the loops.
+around anyone because there is no one standing inside the loops.
 Instead, everyone walks the same track, starting from different points on the track.
 Counterintuitive though it is when you're standing on the floor getting ready to start the move, everyone walks around the track in the same direction.

 Theoretically, you could have four little train engines, all chugging around the track, one after the other, cheerfully avoiding each other so long as they observe one simple rule: "ladies first".